googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 **Figure 5.26 Radial gradient with one circle contained within the other, reflect extend mode.**

+When a radial gradient is combined with a transformation (see 5.7.11.1.5), the appearance shall be the same as if the geometry of the two circles were transformed and step 3 of the algorithm were performed by interpolating shapes from the two transformed circles.
+For the condition r(ω) > 0, the pre-transformation values of r(ω) can be used.

-NOTE: A scale transformation (see 5.7.11.1.5) can flatten shapes to resemble lines.
+NOTE: A scale transformation can flatten shapes to resemble lines.
 If a radial gradient is nested in the child sub-graph of a transformation that flattens the circles so that they are nearly lines, the centers may still be separated by some distance.
 In that case, a radial gradient would appear as a strip or a cone filled with a linear gradient.

 > **_TBD: We still need to specify required behaviour for the case in which the transform really flattens the two circles, and the centers, to a line._**